NelsonSanti/Veeam_task/tests/Veeam_source/README.md

 * The file **creation**/**copying**/**removal** operations should be logged to a file (`synchronized.log` in this exercise) and the console output;
 * **Folder paths**, **synchronization interval**, and **log file path**, should be provided using the command line arguments;
 * It is undesirable to use third-party libraries that implement folder synchronization;
-* It is allowed (and recommended) to use external libraries implementing other well-known algorithms.
+* Using external libraries implementing other well-known algorithms is allowed (and recommended).
 For example, there is no point in implementing yet another function that calculates MD5 if it is needed for the task - it is perfectly acceptable to use a third-party (or built-in) library;
 * The solution should be presented in the form of a link to the public GitHub repository.

 > [!IMPORTANT]